mokko/MpApi-Util/README.md

 # MpApi-Utils

-is a package with advanced utilities and scripts for MpApi.
-It's also experimental and work in progress.
+MpApi-Utils is a package that extends MpApi with command line scripts.

-Many of these utils will assemble data in an Excel file, so that user can study the results and manually correct them.
-Only after this intermediary step changes will be made (e.g. to the RIA or files will be moved).
+Many of these utils will assemble data in an Excel file in a first step, so that user can study the results and manually correct them in a second step.
+Only after these intermediary steps, real changes will be made in third step (e.g. to the RIA or files will be moved).

-The Excel file also functions as somewhat of a log file, documenting what has been done.
+The Excel file also functions somewhat as a log file, documenting what has been done.

 ## New Functioning Projects
 - reportx: writes a report on files scanning a directory recursively